salehghotbani/Football_AI_YOLO/README.md

 ## Detect and track players, ball and referee in football match using `YOLOv11`, `roboflow` and `supervision` packages.

-> The idea and main code of this project were provided by Roboflow.
+> The idea and main code of this project were provided by Roboflow [Link](https://github.com/roboflow/notebooks/blob/main/notebooks/football-ai.ipynb).
 This project has only made minor modifications to it.

 ### The result of player, referee and ball detection